jlorente/yii2-config-variables/README.md

 include in your backend application, allowing you to modify the values of the configuration params directly in the production environment.

+## Introduction

+Configuration variables are used in the application in order to store application configuration parameters.
+The motivation of this package is to avoid the use of of ``` Yii::$app->params ``` array because every time you want to change the value of some of these params, you must do it writting the params.php file and doing a production deployment.

+With this plugin, you would be allowed to modify the configuration params of your application in your backend area without production deployments.

 ## Installation

 To install, either run